 It’s been a while since I’ve voluntarily used a set of noise-cancelling headphones in my private life, but I’ve quite enjoyed the AKG N60NC Wireless headset.
 Sure, it goes against everything I stand for in headphone tech, but in some cases (like flying on planes) my personal cans just don’t cut it.
 Not only does the N60NC Wireless offer a respectable level of noise cancellation, but it does so while not making too many sacrifices along the way.

-Editor’s note: this AKG N60NC review was updated on January 16, 2021, to update formatting to SoundGuys’ current standards.
+Editor’s note: this AKG N60NC review was updated on January 9, 2023, to reflect the product’s end of life.

 What’s it like to use the AKG N60NC?

 Bluetooth headphones are a dime a dozen nowadays, but Bluetooth headphones that sound decent are a little more scarce.
 It’s even more rare that a set of decent Bluetooth headphones is also good at cancelling noise.
 Which is why I enjoyed using the N60NC Wireless in my travels: they are perfect airline buddies.
 They do everything they set out to do well, and without the hassle of cables or short battery life.
 While I’m not sure that the 30 hour battery life listed in the specs is accurate, I can tell you that these headphones will easily last you a cross-continental flight because I did exactly that—twice.

 I’d hazard a guess that you’re probably not going to be listening to them for the whole flight though, as that band can dig into your skull a bit if you have short hair like mine.
 Even though the ear pads are super deep and wrapped in a soft leatherette, over time these headphones become quite uncomfortable if you don’t have the band adjusted to be a bit loose on your head.